 Awarding bodies may charge a fee for each stage of an appeal against the outcome of an enquiry about results.
-Details of these fees can be obtained from the awarding body concerned.
+Details of these fees can be obtained from the ACE Coordinator.
 The fee will be refunded if the appeal is successful.